 Sugar Alcohols and Hidden Sweeteners

-Food companies will try almost anything in an effort to lower the sugar content of their foods.
+Food companies will try almost anything to lower the sugar content of their foods.
 Sugar alcohols are one of the latest trends, but chemically altering existing sweeteners is also popular.
 Have you seen any of these artificial sweeteners in the food you eat?

 Sugar Alcohols | Common Names (Erythritol, Glycerol, Hydrogenated Glucose Syrups (HGS), Hydrogenated Starch Hydrolysates (HSH), Isomalt, Lactitol, Maltitol, Mannitol, Sorbitol, Xylitol) They Range: .2 to 4.3 - Calories Per Gram